-18 TWC adopts new Subchapter B, Complaints, as follows:
+TWC proposes new Subchapter B, Complaints, as follows:

-19 §844.25.
+§844.25.
 Complaint Requirements

-- 20 New §844.25 establishes the requirements and method to file a complaint. - 21 Complaints must be filed online within 90 days of the adverse action and - 22 must provide the name of the complainant, name of the employer, and the - 23 nature and description of the adverse action.
-The complainant must also - 24 declare that the information provided in the complaint is true and correct.
+New §844.25 establishes the requirements and method to file a complaint.
+Complaints must be filed online within 90 days of the adverse action and must provide the name of the complainant, name of the employer, and the nature and description of the adverse action.
+The complainant must also declare that the information provided in the complaint is true and correct.

-25 §844.26.
+§844.26.
 Valid Complaints

-- New §844.26 addresses issues concerning the validity of a complaint.
-These - 27 issues include that the adverse action must have occurred after the effective

-- date of SB 7, that the employer is not a governmental entity, and that the - 2 complaint is not duplicative of a prior complaint.
-All references to days in this - 3 chapter mean calendar days.
+New §844.26 addresses issues concerning the validity of a complaint.
+These issues include that the adverse action must have occurred after the effective date of SB 7, that the employer is not a governmental entity, and that the complaint is not duplicative of a prior complaint.
+All references to days in this chapter mean calendar days.

-4 §844.27.
+§844.27.
 Jurisdiction

-- 5 New §844.27 defines when employers are subject to TWC's jurisdiction under - 6 this Chapter as it relates the connection of the work, complainant, and - 7 employer to Texas.
+New §844.27 defines when employers are subject to TWC's jurisdiction under this Chapter as it relates the connection of the work, complainant, and employer to Texas.

-8 §844.28.
+§844.28.
 Dismissal

-- 9 New §844.28 allows TWC to dismiss complaints that are incomplete or do not - 10 meet the requirements of §844.26.
-Dismissed complaints can be refiled by - the complainant within 30 days of the dismissal.
+New §844.28 allows TWC to dismiss complaints that are incomplete or do not meet the requirements of §844.26.
+Dismissed complaints can be refiled by the complainant within 30 days of the dismissal.

-12 §844.29.
+§844.29.
 Adverse Action

-- 13 New §844.29 provides context to the definition of adverse action by further - 14 addressing the reasonable person standard.
-Examples of an adverse action - include, but are not limited to, terminating an employee, terminating a - 16 contractual relationship, demoting an employee, reducing pay or - 17 compensation, not hiring an employee, not offering a contract for a contract - position, or a reduction in hours not related to a business need.
-When - 19 determining whether an employer's action was an adverse action, the Agency - 20 will consider the employer's good faith attempt to comply with a legal - 21 obligation as evidence that the employer's action would not be considered by - a reasonable person to be for the purpose of punishing, alienating, or - 23 otherwise adversely affecting a complainant.
+New §844.29 provides context to the definition of adverse action by further addressing the reasonable person standard.
+Examples of an adverse action include, but are not limited to, terminating an employee, terminating a contractual relationship, demoting an employee, reducing pay or compensation, not hiring an employee, not offering a contract for a contract position, or a reduction in hours not related to a business need.
+When determining whether an employer's action was an adverse action, the Agency will consider the employer's good faith attempt to comply with a legal obligation as evidence that the employer's action would not be considered by a reasonable person to be for the purpose of punishing, alienating, or otherwise adversely affecting a complainant.

-24 §844.30.
+§844.30.
 Investigation of Complaints in Health Care

-- New §844.30 requires TWC to consult with the Texas Department of State - 26 Health Services (DSHS) when a complaint against a health care facility, - 27 health care provider, or physician concerns a policy that requires the use of - 28 protective medical equipment to determine if the policy is reasonable.
+New §844.30 requires TWC to consult with the Texas Department of State Health Services (DSHS) when a complaint against a health care facility, health care provider, or physician concerns a policy that requires the use of protective medical equipment to determine if the policy is reasonable.
+Section 844.30 also requires TWC and DSHS to enter an MOU to facilitate coordination.